mdgriffith/ui-animation/notes.md

 Currently length units are always required, but are ignored when applied to an svg element.

 The alternative is to just require unitless values and only render as px values.

+## Color via rgba

+The _RGB_ channels need to be floats.
+Alpha is __required__ to be an int.

 ## Things that can't be animated but might want to be set as a step within an animation